peptide garden

 Human clinical trials

-Retatrutide has been studied in Phase 2 trials with a combined enrollment of approximately 878 participants, plus two Phase 3 trials: TRIUMPH-4 (445 participants) and TRANSCEND-T2D-1 (~480 participants):
+Retatrutide has been studied in Phase 2 trials with a combined enrollment of approximately 878 participants, plus three reported Phase 3 trials: TRIUMPH-1 (2,339 participants), TRIUMPH-4 (445 participants), and TRANSCEND-T2D-1 (537 participants):

 Phase 2 program: Three trials -- obesity without T2D (NEJM), type 2 diabetes (Lancet), and MASLD/fatty liver disease (Nature Medicine) -- established dose-response relationships and a safety profile.[1][2][3]

 Phase 3 TRIUMPH program: Four registrational trials enrolling over 5,800 participants, evaluating obesity, T2D with obesity, obstructive sleep apnea, and knee osteoarthritis.
-TRIUMPH-4 reported in December 2025.[6][4]
+TRIUMPH-4 (knee OA) reported in December 2025; the pivotal TRIUMPH-1 (general obesity, n=2,339) reported topline results on May 21, 2026, with nested sleep-apnea and knee-OA basket data presented at ADA 2026.[6][4][10]

 Phase 3 TRANSCEND program: Evaluates retatrutide specifically for type 2 diabetes.
-TRANSCEND-T2D-1 reported in March 2026, showing A1C reductions of up to 2.0% and weight loss of 16.8% as monotherapy.[9]
+TRANSCEND-T2D-1 (n=537) reported topline in March 2026 and was published in The Lancet on June 6, 2026 — the first peer-reviewed Phase 3 RCT for retatrutide — showing A1C reductions up to 1.94% and 15.3% weight loss as monotherapy.[9]

 Phase 2: Retatrutide for obesity (Jastreboff 2023)